ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and ACME clients.

 The ACME client then computes a binding JWS to indicate the external account holder's approval of the ACME account key.
-The payload of this JWS is the account key being registered, in JWK form.
+The payload of this JWS is the ACME account key being registered, in JWK form.
 The protected header of the JWS MUST meet the following criteria: